The following requirements include the course hours normally accumulated during the student's master's degree.

 In addition, there are a number of requirements imposed by the Institute.
 These include:

 - Student must pass a Comprehensive Examination.
 In ECE, this is the combination of the Ph.D.
-Preliminary Examination and the dissertation proposal
+Coursework Qualifier and the dissertation proposal.

 - Student must have at least two semesters of full-time, on-campus enrollment.

 - A minimum of 9 hours for letter grade must be taken at Georgia Tech.

 - The training in the Responsible Conduct of Research consists of two parts: an online training (to be completed in the first 90 days of the program) and a class (PHIL 6000).

 - The student must complete and defend a dissertation, for which prior approval of the topic is necessary.